 During the lifetime of a Rails app, validations can change.
-By changing validations on existing models, you run the risk of invalidating records that were previously okay.
+By changing validations on existing models, you run the risk of invalidating records that were okay before.

 This can have awkward consequences, for example when you add a